 - Learn about engineering research and engineering concepts

 - Develop a research proposal and complete a literature search and review for the research project

 - Meet undergraduate and graduate students through engineering focused programs and activities

-- The program is open to all students and the targeted groups for this program are from underrepresented ethnic groups: African American, American Indian, and Latino/Hispanic.
+- The program is open to all students , however, the targeted groups for this program are from underrepresented ethnic groups: African American, American Indian, and Latino/Hispanic.